TCU vs. Georgetown College Basketball Predictions & Picks - December 2

 TCU Performance Insights

-- TCU comes out on top in the rebound battle by an average of 11.5 boards.
-It is recording 37 rebounds per game (54th in college basketball) compared to its opponents' 25.5 per contest.
+- TCU records 37.0 rebounds per game (54th in college basketball) while allowing 25.5 per contest to its opponents.
+It outrebounds opponents by 11.5 boards per game.

-- TCU knocks down 1.3 more threes per game than the opposition, 6.5 (256th in college basketball) compared to its opponents' 5.2.
+- TCU makes 1.3 more threes per contest than the opposition, 6.5 (257th in college basketball) compared to its opponents' 5.2.

-- The Horned Frogs rank 11th in college basketball by averaging 109.4 points per 100 possessions on offense, and defensively are sixth in college basketball, allowing 74.5 points per 100 possessions.
+- The Horned Frogs average 109.4 points per 100 possessions on offense (11th in college basketball), and give up 74.5 points per 100 possessions (sixth in college basketball).

-- TCU wins the turnover battle by 5.6 per game, committing 12.7 (233rd in college basketball) while its opponents average 18.3.
+- TCU has won the turnover battle by 5.6 turnovers per game, committing 12.7 (232nd in college basketball action) while forcing 18.3 (third in college basketball).

 Georgetown Performance Insights

-- The Hoyas are outscoring opponents by 7.1 points per game, with a +50 scoring differential overall.
-They put up 78.4 points per game (112th in college basketball) and allow 71.3 per outing (187th in college basketball).
+- The Hoyas outscore opponents by 7.1 points per game (posting 78.4 points per game, 111th in college basketball, and giving up 71.3 per outing, 187th in college basketball) and have a +50 scoring differential.

-- Georgetown prevails in the rebound battle by an average of 4.5 boards.
-It records 36.1 rebounds per game (75th in college basketball) compared to its opponents' 31.6.
+- Georgetown wins the rebound battle by an average of 4.5 boards.
+It pulls down 36.1 rebounds per game (74th in college basketball) compared to its opponents' 31.6.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.